gordievvlad/Laba/documentation/Software Requirements Specification.md

 * Administrator confirms the removal of the specialization;
 * Record is deleted from database;
 * If specialization record is successfully deleted, then list of specialization without deleted records is displaying.
+* For employees, the field in the "specialization" column will become empty

 ![](del_specialization.jpg)
 <br>Pic.
 5.8 Delete specialization dialog.